 Then Mandelson pauses and turns to the Dalai Lama, “It has been so powerful to see your presence here, and then to see the unionist leader and the nationalist leader here, to share this vision of peace”.
 A chill runs up my neck and tears suddenly well up in my eyes as I hear these words of hope.
 The old woman next to me is crying too.
 With Mandelson’s last words she touches my arm and says softly, “In Jerusalem too”.

 Now, the lights in the auditorium come down as two spotlights suddenly illuminate a tall blond woman and a wild-looking man walking out onto the dirt.
 She is the Irish singer Dierdre Chinneide, and he is an Englishman, Michael Ormiston.
+Their duet will introduce twenty minutes of silence.
 Michael carries an old wooden 2-stringed lute from Mongolia.
 His long, unruly blond-red hair flies out from underneath a blue and gold cap that looks like a beehive.
 Michael sits on a chair next to Dierdre, holding the lute in his lap.

 After a moment of silence, Michael draws the bow slowly across the horse-hair strings.
 A wavering, eerie tone fills the air.
 Dierdre, standing with eyes closed, opens her mouth slightly and makes an oscillating, droning sound with her voice that harmonizes with Michael’s strings.
 And now she leaves the drone and opens into a lovely song in a familiar Irish key.
 Michael’s lute moves alongside, in the background, lending three dimensional depth to Dierdre’s gorgeous melody.
 With closed eyes, she sings in Gaelic.
 I don’t know the words, but I sense this is about love, a big, transcendent love.